Create summarized Confluence notes and Jira comments from closed GitHub PRs recipe

 Set up your Variables by Workato Clear all items from list action.

-Search for and select Variables by Workato
+Search for Variables by Workato

 Choose Variables by Workato